naor572/Second-hand-store/README.md

 # Second-hand store

 ## 📃 General description
-this is a MERN stack application designed for anyone interested in selling their second-hand item.
+This is a MERN stack application designed for anyone interested in selling their second-hand item.